jsteyn/tensornotebook/README.md

 # Jupyter Notebook Scientific Python Stack + Tensorflow + Tensorboard + PyTorch

-This image is base on lspvic/tensorboard-notebook but PyTorch has also been installed
+This image is based on lspvic/tensorboard-notebook but PyTorch has also been installed

 Tensorboard is started in Jupyter notebook with the password set to `tensorboard`.
 The docker can thus be run as a daemon without additional steps to configure the password.
 This is obviously not secure and is aimed at personal on you personal computer and not on a production server.